Snowflake-Labs/sfquickstarts/site/sfguides/src/fivetran_vineyard_assistant_chatbot/fivetran_vineyard_assistant_chatbot.md

 >

 ### Simple Prompt Format (4-6 chunks)
-For simple prompts, try things like (if you need winery names, check the california_wine_visits table):
+For simple prompts, try things like (if you want additional winery names, check the california_wine_visits table):
-Tell me about the following wineries:  Kohlleffel, Millman, Hrncir, Peju
+- Tell me about the following wineries:  Kohlleffel, Millman, Hrncir, Caymus
+- Tell me about the difference in wine styles between Hrncir Family Cellars and Peju.

 ### More Complex Prompt Format (6-8 chunks)
 For a more complex prompt, try:
-Plan a trip to visit 3 wineries during a 1 day trip that are all based in the Sonoma coast.
+- Plan a trip to visit 3 wineries during a 1 day trip that are all based in the Sonoma coast.
 Be sure to include Kohlleffel Vineyards as one of the three wineries.
+- Plan me a 2 day trip covering 4 wineries in Yountville and Sonoma and include local eateries.
+Be sure to include Chandon Estates on day 1 and Tony Kelly on day 2.

 ### Very Complex Prompts (10-16 chunks)
-Provide a winery visit itinerary to visit six wineries during a two day trip.
+- Provide a winery visit itinerary to visit six wineries during a two day trip.
 I’d like to visit the Sonoma coast on day 1 and Yountville on day 2.
 Be sure to include Kohlleffel Vineyards as one of the six wineries on day 1.
 Provide driving times as well.
 Organize this into a two day trip.
 Provide a hotel recommendation for the evening of day one.
 Also let me know about other activities that you recommend on the Sonoma Coast and in Yountville such as hiking trails.
 Also provide a catchy name for this trip of no more than seven words.
 Take all of the information and organize it with the trip name at the top and all the information in a good printable format.
 Lastly, what else would you suggest to make this trip even better?

-Provide a winery visit itinerary to visit nine wineries during a three day trip.
+- Provide a winery visit itinerary to visit nine wineries during a three day trip.
 I’d like to visit the Sonoma coast on day one and Yountville on day two and St. Helena on day three.
 Be sure to include Kohlleffel Vineyards and Millman Estate as two of the wineries on day one.
 Ensure that Hrncir Family Cellars is included on day two.
 Provide driving times as well.
 Organize this into a three day trip.
 Provide a hotel recommendation for the evening of day one and a different hotel for the evening of day two.
 Also let me know about other activities that you recommend on the Sonoma Coast and in Yountville and in St. Helena such as hiking trails.
 Also provide a catchy name for this trip of no more than seven words.
 Take all of the information and organize it with the trip name at the top and all the information in a good printable format.
 Lastly, what else would you suggest to make this trip even better?

-Provide a winery visit itinerary to visit 9 wineries during a 3 day trip.
+- Provide a winery visit itinerary to visit 9 wineries during a 3 day trip.
 I’d like to visit the Sonoma coast on day 1 and Yountville on day 2 and St. Helena on day 3.
 Be sure to include Kohlleffel Vineyards and Millman Estate as 2 of the wineries on day 1.
 Provide driving times as well to get to the first winery and driving times between wineries and other venues.
 Organize this into a 3 day trip.
 Provide a hotel recommendation for the evening of day 1 and a different hotel for the evening of day 2.
 Also let me know about other activities that you recommend on the Sonoma Coast and in Yountville and in St. Helena such as hiking trails.
 Also provide a catchy name for this trip of no more than seven words.
 Provide your estimate for what this trip will cost and show me the detail on how you estimated the cost.
 Take all of the information and organize it with the trip name at the top and all the information in a good printable format.
 What else would you suggest to make this trip even better?

-Provide a winery visit itinerary to visit 9 wineries during a 3 day trip.
+- Provide a winery visit itinerary to visit 9 wineries during a 3 day trip.
 I’d like to visit the Sonoma Coast on day 1 and Yountville on day 2 and Howell Mountain on day 3.
 Be sure to include Kohlleffel Vineyards and Millman Estate as 2 of the wineries on day 1.
 Del Dotto as one of the wineries on Day 2. and Sumit Lake Vineyards as one of the wineries on Day 3.
 Provide addresses of the wineries.
 Provide driving times as well to get to the first winery and driving times between wineries and other venues.
 Organize this into a 3 day trip.
 Provide a hotel recommendation for the evening of day 1 and a different hotel for the evening of day 2.
 Also let me know about other activities that you recommend on the Sonoma Coast and in Yountville and in St. Helena such as hiking trails.
 Also provide a catchy name for this trip of no more than seven words.
 Provide your estimate for what this trip will cost and show me the detail on how you estimated the cost.
 Take all of the information and organize it with the trip name at the top and all the information in a good printable format.
 What else would you suggest to make this trip even better?
 What types of clothing should I bring if I am planning my trip for early June?

+### Cortex Search Service Note
+This lab is RAG-based meaning you are using a pre-trained LLM and adding your data as context in the prompt to get very rich responses.
+This is just one example of performing RAG for a particular use case.
+Snowflake also has the [Cortex Search](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-search/cortex-search-overview#overview) feature which may help simplify this process.
+Review this feature to get an understanding of other RAG implementation possibilities as well utilizing Cortex Search on your data only (without invoking a call to a LLM).

+### Chunking Note
+You may have noticed that you did not need to build a chunking function to split our concatenated, unstructured string data records into appropriately sized chunks.
+The dataset is a controlled dataset where the string records created do not exceed 2000 tokens.
+Had there been very large records, a chunking function (text splitting) would have been implemented.

 ## Conclusion
 Duration: 2

-Where is your most valuable data?
-Inside your application databases, SaaS platforms, and ERPs.

-This lab demonstrates the ease at which you can utilize "structured datasets" with GenAI provided by Fivetran's fully automated data integration pipelines allowing you to build value-add applications like this and ask questions against "your" data without having to worry about data freshness!
+This lab demonstrates the ease at which you can utilize "structured datasets" for GenAI provided by Fivetran's fully automated data integration pipelines allowing you to build value-add applications in Snowflake and ask questions about "your" data without having to worry about data freshness!

 Here's what we did:
 - Created a production-ready data pipeline from PostgreSQL to Snowflake via Fivetran in a few clicks!
 - Utilized Cortex to take a structured dataset and convert it into an unstructured vector dataset!
-- Created a Streamlit chatbot application to gather insights and build winery planners!
+- Created a Streamlit chatbot application!
 - Had fun creating wine trips through the California countryside including places only found in your data!
 - All in less than an hour!